- The Concept of Significant Harm

 - Agencies with a particular responsibility for safeguarding and promoting the welfare of children.

-Many children, especially some of the most vulnerable children and those at greatest risk of social exclusion, will need early co-ordinated help services from health agencies such as GPs and health visiting, educational establishments such as schools and colleges, Children's Centres, local authority children's social care, the private, voluntary, community and independent sectors, including youth justice services.
-Some services will be provided as universal services whilst others may be more targeted to meet specific needs, whatever the circumstances of the child:
+Many children, especially some of the most vulnerable children and those at greatest risk of social exclusion, will need co-ordinated help from health agencies such as GPs and health visiting, educational establishments such as schools and colleges, Children's Centres, local authority Children's Social Care services, the private, voluntary, community and independent sectors, including youth justice services.
+Some services will be provided as part of universal service provision whilst others may be more targeted to meet specific needs, whatever the circumstances of the child.